 Look for the entry named LockedStartLayout and delete it.
 Now Close Registry Window and Restart Windows.
-The pin to start option should now open when you right-click on an folder or file.
+The pin to start option should now open when you right-click on a folder or file.

-you can Download our pre-build Registry key to fix Pin To Start Missing Error on windows 10.
-First download the Zip file before Run this Create A system Restore point. so that if after run this if any thing gest wrong you can perform system Restore to revert previous working state.
-Simply Run the registry and Restart windows .
+you can Download our pre-build Registry key to fix Pin To Start Missing Error on Windows 10.
+First, download the Zip file before Run this Create A System Restore point. so that if after run this if anything gest wrong you can perform System Restore to revert the previous working state.
+Simply Run the registry and Restart windows.

 Restore missing “Pin to Start” option Using Group policy

-Note : This method does not works in Home edition.
-It is only compatible for Windows 10 pro and Enterprise users.
+Note: This method does not work in the Home edition.
+It is only compatible with Windows 10 Pro and Enterprise users.

 User Configuration > Administrative Templates > Start Menu and Taskbar

 On the left side look for Prevent users from customizing their Start screen policy and double-click on it to go to its properties.

 Click the Disable button and then click apply.

 Now search for a policy called Start Layout and double-click on it to see its properties.

 Now open Command prompt and Type Command gpupdate /force to forcefully apply the changes you have made on group policy editor.